mattsacks/DockSimple/README.md

 This creates a new object `docker` which will dock the `#menu` element to the top of the screen and undock it once the user scrolls to the last `.feature` div element.

+There are many different ways to use DockSimple for both singular and multiple elements.
+Please explore the examples folder for some ideas and inspiration.

 ### Options

 * `undockElement`: (_type: Element_) <br />